carsonbentley/freshman-projects/doc/Plan.md

     *   For any bugs discovered, describe their cause and remedy.
     *   Write your test cases in plain language such that a non-coder could run them and replicate your experience.
 *   [ ] **Tag** the last commit in this phase `tested` and push it to GitLab.
+First, I tested the command line arguments.
+I ran the program with no arguments, and it exited with an error message.
+I ran the program with one URL, and the program defaulted to maxDepth of 3.
+I ran the program with an invalid url, and a usage message was printed.
+Next, I inputted a negative number into the second command argument field.
+I forgot to check if the 2nd argument was a whole digit greater than or equal to 0, so I added code that checked to make sure the maxdepth was valid.
+I tried a character, string, negative number, and a float value in the command line as the second argument, and in every case the program defaulted to a maxdepth of 3.
+Lastly, I tried putting extra arguments into the program, and they had no effect.
+After testing the command line, I moved onto testing the crawl function.
+I ran all of the test cases that were given to us as examples from the test server, and my program gave the correct output for every one.
+I specified 0 links, and the program just outputted the one link.
+I added a plural clause into the report so it would print 'page', instead of '1 unique pages'.
+I tested my program on cs.usu.edu, and checked the output for error messages.
+My program was not swallowing the error messages, and instead was printing them out while not crashing.
+When I tried to input a large number into the maxdepth while using the testing server when I specified a large number into the breadth field, my program would crash with an error stating max retries exceeded with url, which I assume is not at the fault of my program.
+It worked when I specified a breadth of 20 with a depth of 30, with no errors.
+My program quits immediatly when I input control c, and also prints out the report.
+My program was printing out the 'control C' keys onto the terminal, so I went on stackOverflow and found a simple piece of code that wrote the message into the error file, and it fixed my problem.
+My program formats the output with no issues, and shows the correct level of indentation for each level of recursion. it prints out the reports and usage messages with no typos or spacing issues.

 ## Phase 4: Deployment (tag name `deployed`)
 *(5% of your effort)*